tarcinapp/entity-persistence-gateway/readme.md

 ## JWTS Private Key
 This application validates RSA256 encrypted authorization tokens using the private key string.
 Provide the key to the application with 'app.auth.rs256PublicKey' environment variable.
 For CI/CD pipelines in Rancher managed environment, please see *Deployment with Rancher Pipelines*.
-# Deployment
-## Deployment with Rancher Pipelines
+## Deployment to Kubernetes
-This application contains .rancher-pipeline.yaml file for CI/CD pipeline configuration in Rancher.
-This file configured to tell Rancher to use the YAML files located under /k8s folder of the application for creating k8s resources.
-### Configuration
-Application deployment yaml file assumes that a Secret named entity-persistence-gateway-secret is configured in the tarcinapp-test namespace prior to the deployment.
-Find sample configmap and secret under k8s folder.
+Use k8s/deployment.yaml file to deploy all related k8s resources.

+## Local Development
+Configure vscode to start application with -Dspring.profiles.active=dev